 Despite the derogatory truth above, I have always harbored a dream to open up and run a restaurant– I have loudly shared this calling.
-I love food and taking people on a trip with spaces, art, and taste.
+I love food and taking people on trips with space, art, and taste.
 This has always been my dream investment.
-And to Invest I did.
+And to invest, I did.

 I started my business by adding salt to the wound.
 It was a pizza eatery.
 I personally did not mind doing some research about it and so I hired people I thought could take my dream on.

-Audience and location were other cases in point to be on point.
-It was contradicting the current situation.
-A business with no clear target audience and location is bound to suffer the bullets fired by a struggling economy
+Audience and location were other cases in point to being on point.
+It contradicted the current situation.
+A business with no clear target audience and location is bound to suffer the bullets fired by a struggling economy.

-My desire was to travel on the road to enviable profit margins and success… Hallelujahhhhhh, I thought.
+My desire was to travel on the road to enviable profit margins and success… Hallelujah, I thought.

-At about this time, all didn’t work out.
-I had rushed the idea well as it was good I guess.
-The fact stands that everyone loves food but I failed to sustain what I had started.
-I kept hoping as well as looking for the Jam to add to the sweet bread before me.
+At about this time, everything didn’t work out.
+I had rushed the idea, as it was good I guess.
+The fact is that everyone loves food, but I failed to sustain what I had started.
+I kept hoping as well as looking for the jam to add to the sweet bread before me.
 I went back to the drawing board for something new and extremely better.

 Focus, and this comes back to concentrating on a particular thing.
 Give it all your energy.
-Spreading yourself out too thin will not only wear you out but shall leave you with little achievement.
-Also, don’t lose sight of what you envisioned for your business.
+Spreading yourself out too thin will not only wear you out but leave you with little achievement.
+Also, don’t lose sight of your vision for your business.

-Keep the company of those whose drive is as your own, whose journey is as your own: Proverbs 4:7–8 puts it in such a great way “Escape quickly from the company of fools; they’re a waste of your time, a waste of your words.
-The wisdom of the wise keeps life on track; the foolishness of fools lands them in the ditch”.
-If you want to be a publicist, ever so often hang and learn from the company of publicists, whatever you want to be, keep the company of!
+Keep the company of those whose drive is as their own, whose journey is as their own: Proverbs 4:7–8 puts it in such a great way, “Escape quickly from the company of fools; they’re a waste of your time, a waste of your words.
+The wisdom of the wise keeps life on track; the foolishness of fools lands them in the ditch. ” If you want to be a publicist, ever so often hang and learn from the company of publicists.
+Whatever you want to be, keep the company of!

-If you wouldn’t want/eat/use it, the market doesn’t need it; This means you need to be the first lab test of your idea, business, or product.
-If you don’t see how it solves a particular need or adds value, then your target market will not see/use it as well
+If you wouldn’t want, eat, or use it, the market doesn’t need it; This means you need to be the first lab test for your idea, business, or product.
+If you don’t see how it solves a particular need or adds value, then your target market will not see/use it as well.

-Meditate fully on the 7 gifts of the Holy Spirit; I want to stress this out for you.
+I want to stress this out for you: Meditate fully on the 7 gifts of the Holy Spirit.
 You will need these more than anything else.
 (How about you research this for yourself so that you can read all the different versions of what these gifts are, and how they will help you uphold your business).